SAP-archive/teched2020-DAT262/exercises/ex1/README.md

 (As a reminder: You can recap the relationship between the relevant EPM table entities that used in this exercise [here](../ex0#short-introduction-to-the-enterprise-procurement-model-epm-in-s4))<br>

-## Exercise 1.1 Sub Exercise 1 Description
+## Exercise 1.1 - Consume ABAP CDS Views in SAP Data Intelligence

 After completing these steps you will have created...